-AG Barr orders legal action against governors whose COVID-19 actions infringe on civil rights
+Barr orders legal action against governors whose COVID-19 actions infringe on civil rights

-Attorney General William P. Barr Monday ordered U.S. attorneys to consider legal action against governors whose efforts to prevent the spread of the coronavirus infringe upon Americans’ civil rights.
+Attorney General William P. Barr on Monday ordered federal prosecutors across the country to consider legal action against governors if their efforts to stop the spread of the new coronavirus infringe on Americans’ civil rights.

-“If a state or local ordinance crosses the line from an appropriate exercise of authority to stop the spread of COVID-19 into an overbearing infringement of constitutional and statutory protections, the Department of Justice may have an obligation to address that overreach in federal court,” Mr. Barr wrote in a memo to all 93 U.S. attorneys.
+“If a state or local ordinance crosses the line from an appropriate exercise of authority to stop the spread of COVID-19 into an overbearing infringement of constitutional and statutory protections, the Department of Justice may have an obligation to address that overreach in federal court,” Mr. Barr wrote in a memo to the 93 U.S. attorneys.

-Mr. Barr also directed Assistant Attorney General for Civil Rights Eric Dreiband and U.S. Attorney for the Eastern District of Michigan Matthew Schneider to oversee the department’s efforts to monitor state and local policies.
+Mr. Barr also directed Assistant Attorney General for Civil Rights Eric Dreiband and U.S. Attorney for the Eastern District of Michigan Matthew Schneider to monitor state and local policies for potential violations.

 The two officials will work with state and local governments as well as other federal agencies, according to the memo.
+They will be on the alert for coronavirus response policies that restrict free speech or religious liberty as well as other constitutional rights.

 “Many policies that would be unthinkable in regular times have become commonplace in recent weeks, and we do not want to unduly interfere with the important efforts of state and local officials to protect the public.
 But the Constitution is not suspended in times of crisis,” Mr. Barr wrote.

-“We must therefore be vigilant to ensure its protections are preserved, at the same time that the public is protected,” he said.
+“We must therefore be vigilant to ensure its protections are preserved, at the same time that the public is protected,” he continued.

+Throughout the pandemic, Mr. Barr has been outspoken against coronavirus restrictions, which he has described as “draconian.”
+The Justice Department this month filed a statement of interest siding with a Mississippi church that filed a lawsuit to overturn a local directive banning drive-in religious services.

-Mr. Barr’s directive comes as governors begin the process to reopen after the coronavirus pandemic shuttered their economies.
-The path has been slow with some governors proposing reopening in stages, frustrating President Trump.
+Mr. Barr’s directive comes as governors begin reopening after the coronavirus shuttered their economies.
+The path has been slow, with some governors proposing reopening in stages, frustrating President Trump.

-The president is anxious for the nation to get back to work as unemployment claims reach record levels and businesses struggle to stay afloat with Americans stuck inside under stay-at-home orders.
+The president is eager for the nation to get back to work as unemployment claims reach record levels and businesses struggle to stay afloat with Americans stuck inside under stay-at-home orders.

-Mr. Trump said earlier this month that some governors have “gone too far” in their efforts to prevent the coronavirus from spreading.
-And his conservative supporters have protested in a number of states demanding their governors loosen restrictions.
+Mr. Trump said this month that some governors have “gone too far” in their efforts to prevent the coronavirus from spreading.
+His conservative supporters have protested in a number of states demanding their governors loosen restrictions.

 Mr. Barr last week said the Justice Department would support legal action against states that continue to impose strict social distancing rules, calling the orders “burdens on civil liberties.”